NovoNordisk-OpenSource/decentralized-tech-radar/docs/dev_docs/javascript.md

 ```

 The defined libraries in the example above are linked in <mark style="background-color: #69a8f5"> ./src/HTML/js/requireConfig.js </mark>.
 The library and usage of requireJS in placed in <mark style="background-color: #69a8f5"> ./src/HTML/makeHtml.go</mark> after the closing body tag in the html template.

+## Updating Thoughtworks radar
+Since Thoughtworks radar is build on having container or starting a server, which then make it hard to update  is depended on